-Ballage (concussion) took four carries for 25 yards and a touchdown and caught three of four targets for 37 yards in Thursday's preseason finale against Atlanta.
+Ballage rushed four times for 10 yards and caught two of four targets for 39 yards in Sunday's loss to Jacksonville.

 Ballage didn't come near his Week 15 workload -- one that saw him log 12 carries for 123 yards -- disappointing fantasy managers who risked starting him in their lineups.
 The rookie was mostly stifled alongside the rest of Miami's offense, which managed only 183 total yards on the day.
 Ballage was able to briefly showcase his receiving chops, averaging 19.5 yards per reception and doing most of his damage after the catch.